ludoo0d0a/telma/ADSENSE_SETUP.md

 # Google AdSense Setup Guide

-This app has been configured with Google AdSense integration.
+This app has been configured with Google AdSense integration using environment variables.
 Follow these steps to start earning revenue:

 ## Step 1: Get Your AdSense Account